-The following classification can be used to distinguish functional module types
+The following classification can be used to distinguish functional module types or module applications

-- data agnostic (basic) system interface modules that map bit streams from host lanes to media lanes and vice versa without knowledge of data formats or participation in any communication protocol for that bit stream.
-Examples include cable assemblies and transceivers at not too high lane data rates, e.g. 100GBASE-SR4 modules - 2. data format aware (complex) system interface modules that perform interface related data processing (such as lane deskewing and FEC codecs), e.g. 400ZR modules - 3. data link terminals2 (client encapsulation modules), i.e. modules that encapsulate host data into a newly framed media side signal format.
-Such modules employ framers for an independent media side server data link termination encapsulating host side signals and comprising functionality like framing, mapping, aggregation (multiplexing), switching, or distribution (inverse multiplex).
+- 1. data agnostic ("basic") system interfaces map bit streams from host lanes to media lanes and vice versa, without knowledge of data formats and without participation in any communication protocol for that bit stream.
+Examples include cable assemblies and transceivers at not too high lane data rates, e.g. 100GBASE-SR4 modules - 2. data format aware ("complex") system interfaces perform interface related single or multi-lane data processing (such as lane deskewing and FEC coding), e.g. 400ZR modules - 3. client encapsulation ("multiplex") applications encapsulate one or more (single or multi-lane) host signals into a newly framed (single or multi-lane) network signal that may be transmitted and monitored independent of the host signals.
+Such modules employ framers with additional overhead for independent media side data link termination, encapsulating host signals as payload and comprising functionality like framing, mapping, aggregation (multiplexing), switching, or inverse multiplex.

-The specification scope of this CMIS revision covers data agnostic and data format aware system interface modules with (multiples of) eight host lanes and management communication based on one of the Management Communication Interface definitions described in Appendix B.
+The specification scope of this CMIS revision covers both system interface modules and client encapsulation modules with at most (multiples of) eight host lanes and with management communication based on one of the Management Communication Interface definitions described in Appendix B.